plusmobileapps/espresso-kotlin-playground/docs/navigation-dsl.md

 * View interactions and assertions occur inside of each scoped lambda with the page as its receiver
 * Any `PageScope` function parameter should provide a default empty lambda so navigation can be asserted, but not require interaction with a screen.

+The test is starting to look a lot cleaner utilizing the page object pattern, extension functions, and creating a navigation DSL.
+However the production code is hard coded to get the test to pass and in the next couple sections we will learn about a couple different approaches in making mock tests with more dynamic production looking code.

 ## References

 * Source code